 - (1) Brown, LeMay, Bursten, Murphy, Woodward, Stoltzfus (2015).
 Chemistry: The Central Science (with Mastering Chemistry), 13th ed.
 Pearson Prentice Hall.
 ISBN 978-0-321-91041-7.
 The Mastering Chemistry website will be used for homework, quizzes, and exams.
-The course ID for this course is DaubenmireCHEM101Sum14 (MCDAUBENMIRECHEM10114). - (2) Moog, R.S. & Farrell, J.J.
+The course ID for this course is: CHEM102Sum2016Daubenmire. - (2) Moog, R.S. & Farrell, J.J.
 (2015).
-Chemistry: A Guided Inquiry, 6th Edition. (e-text ISBN : 978-1-118-80640-1, or paperback ISBN : 978-1-118-64004-3) - (3) Sakai Connection, sakai.luc.edu the course is CHEM 101 003 SU14 Group projects, individual assignments, and other useful information will be posted under the Resources section of Sakai.
+Chemistry: A Guided Inquiry, 6th Edition. (e-text-ISBN: 978-1-118-80640-1, or paperback ISBN: 978-1-118-64004-3) - (3) Sakai Connection, sakai.luc.edu the course is CHEM 101 003 SU15.

+Group projects, individual assignments, and other useful information will be posted under the Resources section of Sakai.
+Voice threads with important content will be posted on Sakai as well.
 You will also submit your group work and projects using Sakai and will be able to have group discussions either synchronously or asynchronously using various formats in Sakai.
 The instructor will monitor your progress in order to ask questions or provide suggestions to make sure you are learning important concepts in chemistry. - (4) Access to the Adobe Connect Virtual Classroom Space.
-Our class meetings will be held in the following classroom: https://connect.luc.edu/chem1010032014/ - (5) A computer with a quality, high speed internet connection (preferably wired) for synchronous sessions and for access to online resources. - (6) A headset with microphone for use during synchronous sessions (listening through computer speakers can cause a large amount of background noise when you turn on your microphone, so a headset is essential).
+Our synchronous session will be held in a virtual classroom and can be accessed through our Sakai page via the Adobe Connect tab. - (5) A computer with a quality, high speed internet connection (preferably wired) for synchronous sessions and for access to online resources. - (6) A headset with microphone for use during synchronous sessions (listening through computer speakers can cause a large amount of background noise when you turn on your microphone, so a headset is essential).